 There are two types of outbound links: the nofollow and the dofollow.
 The dofollow link passes on Google PageRank juice from your page onto the targeted webpage.
 A nofollow link, on the other hand, doesn’t pass on any PageRank juice to the targeted website.
 Adding the nofollow link tag stops search spiders from crawling the targeted webpage.
 This is a useful tactic when you don’t want to give out Google PageRank juice to other sites, and keep it for yourself, instead.

 Don’t use nofollow tag for every outbound link because nofollow tags still deduct some Google PageRank juice from your webpage even if it gives none to your targeted webpage.
 It’s a lose-lose scenario.
 Play fair.
 Give out dofollows if the target webpage deserves it.
 For an extensive guide to fixing outbound links, read this blog post.

 How secure is your website?
 People often think their site will never be attacked until it happens to them.
 You might not think your site is a target if you’re a small business or you haven’t monetized your website for example.
 Unfortunately, that’s not how cybercrime works.
 Everyone is a target.
-Uber, eBay, and Apple among many others faced data breaches in 2017 which according to the Online Trust Alliance (OTA) was named “the worst year ever in data breaches and cyber-incidents around the world.”
+Uber, eBay, and Apple among many others faced data breaches in 2020 which according to the RiskBased Security’s publication was named “worst year on record in data breaches and cyber-incidents around the world.”